 2.2.2 Italy

-The DSS0506 core samples were measured at the Environmental Analytical Chemistry laboratory of the University Ca’Foscari of Venice.
+The DSS0506 core samples were measured at the Environmental Analytical Chemistry laboratory of the University Ca’Foscari of Venice in March 2014.
 The samples were stored in plastic vials and were kept frozen until analysis.
 For the DSS0506 samples, some of the polystyrene accuvettes were broken in transport and were found to be contaminated upon comparison of sodium concentrations measured before and after transport.
 Consequently, data corresponding to the years 1945-6, 1950-1, 1954-5 and 1963-4 are incomplete.

 Similar to the Curtin University analysis, samples were measured on a Thermo Element2 ICP-SFMS instrument using a cyclonic peltier-cooled spray chamber (ESI, Omaha, USA).
 System cleaning and operational parameters have been described previously (Spolaor et al., 2013b) and will be summarized here.
 Before beginning each analytical session, the sample introduction system was cleaned with alternating washes of 5% NH4OH, then 2% HNO3 acid, separated by 30s of MQ water.
 During the analytical sessions, the sample line was thoroughly cleaned using 2% nitric acid (120 s) and UPW (120 s) between each analysis.
 Elements were determined in low- (127I) and medium-resolution (23Na, 79Br) with plasma stability evaluated by the continuous monitoring of 129Xe.
 External standards, ranging from 0.01 to 4 ppb, were prepared by diluting a 1000 ppm stock IC solution (TraceCERT® purity grade, Sigma-Aldrich, MO, USA).
 Excellent precision was found with calibration correlations of R2>0.99 (N=6, p=0.05).
 Calculated detection limits were 0.05 ppb Br, 0.005 ppb I and 0.8 ppb Na.

-The reproducibility of measurements between the two laboratories was tested by analyzing 140 Greenland snow pit samples in both laboratories.
+The reproducibility of measurements between the two laboratories was tested by analyzing 140 Greenland snow pit samples in both laboratories (Venice December 2015, Perth February 2016).
 Compatibility of the measurements (Supplementary Figures S1 and S2) showed a regression line with R2>0.9 (n=140, p<0.05) for both analytes.
 Distributions of residuals show an average measurement offset of -0.64 ± 0.19 ppb (sodium, RSD=2.0 ± 0.2 ppb) and -0.03 ± 0.01 ppb (bromine, RSD=0.11 ± 0.01 ppb).
+The Na and Br data series’ regression gradients (Figs S1 and S2) indicate an offset of 8±2% between the measurements of the two laboratories, which we attribute to differences in the overall accuracy of the standard calibrations applied to the raw data on the basis of the 8% deviation being consistent for both elements.
+If the offset were due to element-specific bias’ such as differential ionization efficiencies or variable blank corrections, the offset would not be consistent between the two elements.
+Ultimately, the influence of this minor offset is negated by our use of bromine enrichment values, which are calculated as the element concentration ratios (section 3.1).

 2.3 Ion chromatography measurements